 - Will the implementation be upgrade friendly for the long term?

-When you log extensibility requests, please enter detailed information about what you need to become enabled for extensibility, and include information on what it is you need to extend.
+The action 'Create extensibility support request' is used for creating, or logging, new extensibility requests.
+When you log an extensibility request, provide detailed information about what you need to become enabled for extensibility, and include information on what it is you need to extend.
 This will help Microsoft to be efficient in addressing your requests.
 You are welcome to propose how Microsoft could enable the functionality that you need in the standard application in a way that effectively addresses your needs.